 - Rough coat: One of the best guinea pig’s health indicators is its coat.
 Silky and soft coats indicate optimal health and a dull and rough coat are symptoms of an underlying cause.

-- Drooling / Bleeding: The mouth area is another strong indicator of your guinea pig’s health.
-Did you notice anything like drooling or bleeding?
-This may be caused by vitamin C deficiency and may require supplements.
+- Drooling/Bleeding: The mouth area is another strong indicator of your guinea pig’s health.
+If you notice anything like drooling or bleeding, it may be caused by vitamin C deficiency.

 - Diarrhea: An upset stomach is never a good sign in guinea pigs.
-This could be caused by excessive amounts of fibers, try to reduce the amounts of seeds and foods that have high quantities of fibers.
+This could be caused by excessive amounts of fiber.

 - Limping: If you start to notice that your guinea pig is limping or having trouble walking around, this could indicating pain in its joints.
-This is a complication triggered by the lack of vitamin C, please include supplements in your pet’s diet.
-If it still persists you should contact your local veterinary station.
+This is a complication triggered by the lack of vitamin C.

 - Hair loss: This symptom is connected to the roughness and dullness of your pet’s coat.
-Remember how we mentioned that the coat is one of your guinea pig’s main health indicators?
-This is primarily caused by a lack of vitamin C or a disease known as scurvy.
+This is primarily caused by a lack of vitamin C or a disease, known as scurvy.

 - Weight loss: This is caused by either refusing to eat (one of the reasons could be that you are always giving your pet the same foods and he could be sick of them) or the guinea pig is just suffering from diarrhea.

-- Any unusual behavior: Guinea pigs are small yet each one is full of different personalities.
-They have their own personalities and routines and when they suddenly change moods or routines something is probably wrong.
-Please take daily care of your guinea pig and keep an eye on their behavior.
+- Any unusual behavior: Guinea pigs have their own personalities and routines and when they suddenly change moods or routines, something is probably wrong.

-Yes!
 We recommend that you weigh your guinea pig on a weekly basis.
 If the pet loses two to three ounces, then there might be an early issue that requires your attention.
 The situation becomes serious and critical when the cavy has lost 4, or more, ounces.
-If this scenario happens please visit a vet ASAP.
+If this scenario happens, please visit a vet immediately.

-Be on the lookout for Amoxicillin, make sure it is not prescribed to your guinea pig.
+Be on the lookout for Amoxicillin.
+Make sure it is not prescribed to your guinea pig.
 In the event of an antibiotics prescription, ask the vet how fast the antibiotic should take effect.
-Should your guinea pig do poorly on a specific antibiotic and refuses to drink or eat, then call your vet so he can change the medication.
+If your guinea pig do poorly on a specific antibiotic and refuses to drink or eat, then call your vet so he can change the medication.